UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 In Atlanta, the utility company AGL manages the gas infrastructure, while different retail marketers compete for your business with their pricing and billing plans.

 On the flip side, retail marketers like Gas South and True Natural Gas handle the business end of your service.
 These companies buy the natural gas on the open market, sell it to you, and manage your billing and customer support.
 When you pay your monthly bill, a portion goes to the marketer for the actual gas you used, and another portion goes to AGL as a pass-through delivery charge.
-Because AGL sets the base delivery rates for everyone, your true savings come from selecting a marketer that offers the most competitive pricing structure and administrative fees.
+Because AGL sets the base delivery rates for everyone, switching marketers only changes the supply rate and customer service charge, while Atlanta Gas Light delivery charges remain identical.

-No matter which marketer you ultimately choose, Atlanta Gas Light remains your reliable delivery utility.
-If you ever smell gas or experience an outage, you’ll still call AGL directly to handle the emergency.
+🚩 Heads Up: No matter which marketer you ultimately choose, Atlanta Gas Light remains your reliable delivery utility.
+If you ever smell gas or experience an outage, you will still call AGL directly to handle the emergency.

 To check current consumer protections and see how the state regulates these companies, the Georgia Public Service Commission’s natural gas explainer page offers excellent resources.
 They monitor the marketers to ensure fair practices, giving you peace of mind when comparing your options and locking in a new rate.